sparkflows/sparkflows-docs/docs/installation/credential-store/azure-keyvault.rst

 Credential Store Created
 ------------------------

-Once the credential store has been created you can view it in the list of credential stores.
+Once the credential store has been created, you can view it in the list of credential stores.

 .. figure:: ../../_assets/credential_store/6.PNG
    :alt: Credential Store